Jump to this Section

 Dr. Jacobs provides his patients with a specific set of instructions to follow during the recovery period.
 Careful adherence to these instructions will help ensure a positive outcome after the surgery.

-You will be required to wear a compression garment which should be worn 24/7 for several weeks.
+You will be given a compression garment which should be worn 24/7 for several weeks.
 A return to strenuous exercise should be deferred for several weeks as well, to allow for appropriate healing.

 - Improved physical appearance